kairops/docker-ubuntu-xrdp-mate-custom/duing/README.md

 ```

 - Find a ready-to-use ruby library of predefined steps
-- Edit the Gherkin features and execute them on Chrome, Firefox and PhantomJS web browsers
+- Edit the Gherkin features wth VSCodium and execute them on Chrome, Firefox and PhantomJS web browsers
 - Save screenshots of every test step run

 ## Credits